Believe it or not, rabbits can be trained to use a litter box, just like a cat!

 - Litter pans (cat ones work well – but no lids!)

-- Litter (such as kiln-dried pine or recycled paper pellets)
+- Litter (such as recycled paper pellets)

 How to housetrain your rabbit:

-A note about poop: Some rabbits will continue to poop outside their litter boxes – this can be a territorial behaviour.
+Some rabbits will continue to poop outside their litter boxes — this can be a territorial behaviour.
 You can always pick up the poops and place them in the litter box, but the behaviour might never go away completely.

 More resources:

-- 12 Things to know before adopting a rabbit.
+- 12 things to know before adopting a rabbit

-- What spay/neuter is important for rabbits.
+- Why spay/neuter is important for rabbits

-- Check out our rabbit care guide.
+- Check out our rabbit care guide